WHP (AM): FM and TV stations

 In 1946, an FM station was added, WHP-FM.
 It originally broadcast on 43.5 MHz, moving to 97.3 MHz several months later.
 In its early years, WHP-FM mostly simulcast the AM station, later switching to beautiful music in the 1960s and is today classic rock WRVV "97.3 The River".

 In 1953, a television station was added, WHP-TV, originally on Channel 55 and later on Channel 21.
 Because WHP had long been a CBS Radio affiliate, WHP-TV carried CBS television programs, along with some shows from the DuMont Television Network.

 The Federal Communications Commission granted WHP a construction permit on January 6, 1950, to move the station from 1460 kHz to 580 kHz, followed by a license for operation on the new frequency effective May 1, 1952.
 The frequency lower on the AM dial gave WHP a stronger signal.
 The move was coupled with an increase in nighttime power to 5,000 watts, allowing it to cover most of South Central Pennsylvania day and night.

 As network programming moved from radio to television in the 1950s and 1960s, WHP switched to a full service, middle of the road (MOR) format of popular adult music, news, talk and sports.
-In the 1980s, as music listening moved from AM to FM radio, WHP added more talk programming and by the 1990s, it had transitioned to a talk radio station.
+In the 1980s, as music listening moved from AM to FM radio.
+On June 1, 1987, WHP added C-QUAM AM stereo.
+WHP added more talk programming and by the 1990s, it had transitioned to a talk radio station.